Contraceptive implant insertion

 • You may experience a little discomfort once the local anaesthetic wears off.
 Please take pain relief e,g, Paracetamol as required.
 You can carry out all normal activities.

-• The area around the implant may be bruised and tender for upto a week.
+• The area around the implant may be bruised and tender for up to a week.
 Once it has healed, knocking the implant will not do it, or you, any harm.

 • Itching over the site of insertion can occur.
 This usually settles within a couple of months of insertion.
-You can try antihistamines such as Cetrizine or Piriton, available over the counter at a Pharmacy, for itching.

 • If you find pus or bleeding or have intense pain at the insertion site, you could have a skin infection and may need antibiotics.
 This is very rare.
-Please contact the clinic [020 3255 0084] if you are worried.

 • Pus / bleeding at the insertion site